ContactNet: Online Multi-Contact Planning for Acyclic Legged Robot Locomotion: ContactNet

 \subsubsection{ContactNet Training}

-Our goal now is to learn a function $f_\theta: \Rnum^8 \rightarrow \Rnum^{N_\mathrm{a}}$, which maps the current state of the robot $\vect{u}_\mathrm{r}$ to the list of the ranked footholds.
-The main advantage of a learning approach is that it guarantees low computational effort at runtime, allowing us to integrate it in our \gls{mpc} framework.
+Our goal now is to learn a function $f_\theta: \Rnum^{14} \rightarrow \Rnum^{N_\mathrm{a}}$, which maps the current input $\vect{u}_\mathrm{r}$ to the list of the ranked footholds.
+The main advantage of a learning approach is that it guarantees low computational effort at runtime, allowing us to integrate it with our \gls{mpc}.

-In order to learn the ranking function for all the possible actions, we used a Multi-Output Regression Network \cite{Schmid22}.
-To do so, we sort the vector $\vect{V}$ from the dataset in decreasing order and create a vector $\vect{Y} \in \Rnum^{N_a}$, assigning to each value of $\vect{V}$ its position in the sorted vector; the smaller the cost for the action $a$, the higher its value in $\vect{Y}$.
-We normalize each entry by the total number of footholds (classes).
+In order to learn the ranking function for all the possible actions, we used a multi-output regression network \cite{Schmid22}.
+To do so, we sort the vector $\vect{V}$ from the dataset in decreasing order and create a vector $\vect{Y} \in \Rnum^{N_a}$, assigning to each value of $\vect{V}$ its index in the sorted vector; the smaller the cost for the action $a$, the higher its value in $\vect{Y}$.
+We normalize each entry by $N_\mathrm{a}-1$, such that the values in $\vect{Y}$ are between 1 and 0 (1 smaller cost, 0 higher cost).
+For the sake of clarity we provide a small example, i.e., an instance with only 3 possible footholds: $\vect{V} = [0.8, 0.3, 0.9]$, sorted($\vect{V}) = [0.9, 0.8, 0.3]$ $\vect{Y} = [1/2, 2/2, 0/2]$, since the cost 0.8 has index 1, the cost 0.3 has index 2, and the 0.9 has index 0 in the sorted $\vect{V}$.